PostgresApp/PostgresApp/docs/documentation/relocation-warning.md

 - on macOS 12 and earlier, automatic start of PostgreSQL servers won't work

-This is why Postgres.app shows a warning on launch if it isn't located in /Applications

 Launching Postgres.app directly from the disk image
 ---------------------------------------------------